zenobio93/seat-docs/docs/admin_guides/sso.md

 Next, set the connection type to *Authentication Only* and specify the *Callback URL*

-**Note on the Callback URL**: This is the URL that the user should be redirected to once authentication was succesful.
+**Note on the Callback URL**: This is the URL that the user should be redirected to once authentication was successful.
 In the example, we can see it is `https://seat.test/auth/eve/callback`.
 You should replace the `seat.test` part with *your* domain!
 In other words, lets say you are hosting SeAT at `https://this.is.seat/`, then the Callback URL will be `https://this.is.seat/auth/eve/callback`.
 If you have SeAT in a sub folder on your web server, remember to prepend the folder name before `/auth/eve/callback`.

 ![new sso application](https://i.imgur.com/0laFISb.png)